 Oh My Venus follows Kang Joo Eun, a 30-year-old lawyer who was once everyone's high school crush due to her good looks.
 Joo Eun's obsession with her job causes her to neglect her personal well-being, and she is eventually dumped by her 15-year partner.
 Her life turns when she meets Yeong Ho, a hotshot personal trainer who helps her get back in shape.

-This show also emphasises the social challenges that women face and reminds us that true beauty is not defined by one's appearance.
+This show also emphasizes the social challenges that women face and reminds us that true beauty is not defined by one's appearance.

 13. Cheer Up

 Cheer Up is a story about five high school students whose lives are intertwined by a series of events that occur all at once.